Find your perfect hike. Book a call with Anna

 Tarawera - Whirinaki

-After about 2 hours of driving (picnic lunch on the way) minimum, we reach the Whirinaki Forest trail.
-This is a preserved remnant of the vast forests believed to have covered the supercontinent of Gondwanaland more than 150 million years ago.
-Our first hike is an easy one, on a descending track through native beech forest, to a simple forest hut beside the stunning Whirinaki River.
-We cook up our meal together and either stay in the hut or camp nearby with an evening campfire and time to relax and enjoy the surroundings.
+By late morning, we'll reach the Whirinaki Forest trail.
+This is a preserved remnant of the vast forests believed to have covered the supercontinent of Gondwana more than 150 million years ago.
+Our first hike follows the beautiful Whirinaki River through towering podocarp rainforest up to a forest clearing.
+Here, a simple kiwi-style backcountry hut stands beside the river.
+Tonight, we cook dinner together and with time for an evening fire and chat, ease into the wilderness at your pace with the choice to sleep in the hut or camp under the stars.
 Includes breakfast, lunch and dinner.

 Urewera-Whirinaki wilderness, vast lowland areas untouched by civilisation.